londonaicentre/MESA-Build/infer/local/llamaserve/README.md

 ## Prerequisites

+### Software

 - Python 3.12

+### Hardware

+- A GPU with >=24GB VRAM (tested on NVIDIA A30)

 ### Configuration

+- Create a file called `.env` in the directory where you intend to run this package.
-- Create a .env file with the details you have been provided with:
+Populate it with the details you have been provided with in the following format:

 ```
 MODEL_NAME=